stassev/ZelCa/README.md

     Warnings and more:
-    * The growth factor and rate of frowth calculations assume LCDM.
+    * The growth factor and rate of growth calculations assume spatially flat cosmology.
     * Note that I never check whether input files exist, so if you get segfaults, check the filenames you input.
     * The linear calculations were never intended to be fast, and the